Reverse Proxy Guide to Refer in 2024

 Basic Reverse Proxy

-These basic proxies are most commonly used for security purposes as they ensure that no ill-intended request/code reaches the original server.
-They receive incoming requests and forward them to the server.
+These basic proxies are most commonly used for security purposes.
+They ensure that no ill-intended request or code reaches the original server, receive incoming requests and forward them to the server.

 Load Balancing Reverse Proxy